MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/New-MgIdentityGovernanceAccessReviewDefinitionInstance.md

     - `[AppliedDateTime <DateTime?>]`: The timestamp when the approval decision was applied.00000000-0000-0000-0000-000000000000 if the assigned reviewer hasn't applied the decision or it was automatically applied.
 The DatetimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Supports $select.
 Read-only.
     - `[ApplyResult <String>]`: The result of applying the decision.
 Possible values: New, AppliedSuccessfully, AppliedWithUnknownFailure, AppliedSuccessfullyButObjectNotFound and ApplyNotSupported.
 Supports $select, $orderby, and $filter (eq only).
 Read-only.
     - `[Decision <String>]`: Result of the review.
 Possible values: Approve, Deny, NotReviewed, or DontKnow.
 Supports $select, $orderby, and $filter (eq only).
+    - `[Insights <IMicrosoftGraphGovernanceInsight[]>]`: Insights are recommendations to reviewers on whether to approve or deny a decision.
+There can be multiple insights associated with an accessReviewInstanceDecisionItem.
+      - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
+      - `[InsightCreatedDateTime <DateTime?>]`: Indicates when the insight was created.
     - `[Justification <String>]`: Justification left by the reviewer when they made the decision.
     - `[Principal <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.